tomasfbouvier/Meteorological_Data_quality_assesment/README.md

 are the variables that make the differences between anomaly detection methods.

-According to [@old_article] If we pay attention to the points that are used for detection we can identify three types of modelling:
+If we pay attention to the points that are used for detection we can identify three types of modelling:

 -   Type I: **No prior knowledge of the outliers**(equivalent to